godotlauncher/launcher-docs/docs/guides/vscode-setup.md

 1. Open VS Code.
 2. Install the **Godot Tools** extension.
-3. Press `Ctrl+Shift+P` to open the Command Palette.
+3. Press `Ctrl+Shift+P` or `Cmd+Shift+P` on macOS to open the Command Palette.
 4. Search for `Godot: Set Godot Executable Path` and select it.
 5. Browse to the Godot executable you want to use.
    > For projects created with Godot Launcher, it is recommended to use the path where the launcher opens the project from.
-You can find this path by going to the project screen, clicking the "More" menu (the three vertical dots), selecting "Open Editor Settings Folder," and then navigating up one folder to locate the Godot engine binaries.
+You can find this path by going to the projects screen, clicking the "More" menu (the three vertical dots), selecting "Open Editor Settings Folder," and then navigating up one folder to locate the Godot engine binaries.

-> For more details on manual setup, refer to the documentation of the **Godot Tools** extension.
+> For more details on manual setup, refer to the documentation of the **[Godot Tools](https://marketplace.visualstudio.com/items?itemName=geequlim.godot-tools#godot-tools)** extension.

 ## Launching VS Code from Godot